yongscode/The-2023-Winter-Seminar-of-KIEES-/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/8xpcBJZ/test-00031.png" alt="test-00031" border="0"></a>

-Training data from remote drivig of cars with image mask applied
+[Training data from remote drivig of cars with image mask applied]

+After converting the existing RGB image into a YUV color space, Gaussian blur and threshold processing are performed to detect only the lane as an image.
+The reason for using the YUV filter is that it can perform gray scale more efficiently than RGB data.
+RGB data has a large amount of data to be processed.